misha-cilantro/obe-takehome-exam/README.md

 * Ruby version
 Ruby 3.2.2

+`.tool-versions` file exists for those using asdf for ruby version management.

 * System dependencies
 This uses barebones Rails 7.
 The only additional gem is `rickmorty`, so it should be pretty straightforward to set up.
 Note this app was generated with `--api` so there is no view rendering.